home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

     5. Under `Service Accounts` there should now be an account called [name from 4.1]@[projectname].iam.gserviceaccount.com
     6. Click on the pencil button of that service account
     7. Go to `Keys` and `ADD KEY`
-    8. Create private key, make sure it is in JSON format.
+    8. Create a private key, make sure it is in JSON format.
     9. This will start a download of a JSON file.
         1. Rename the file to `SERVICE_ACCOUNT.JSON`.
         2. Add this file to your config-folder.
 This will be the same folder as your `configuration.yaml`